Alexzou0215/LSTM_flood_prediction/models/lstm_model2/README.md

 4. **For local/API:**
     Run python model_testing(if host for API).py.

-All data and outputs use hourly time steps.
+All input data use hourly time steps.
 File paths are relative (e.g., ./test_419012.csv, ./test_419001.csv).